jadecobra/python_tdd_exercises/source/classes/unittest.rst

     'assertNotIsInstance'

-  the test passes because a :ref:`class<what is a class?>` is not an :ref:`instance<how to test if something is an instance of a class>` of itself.
+  the test passes because a :ref:`class<what is a class?>` is not an :ref:`instance<how to test if something is an instance>` of itself.

 ----